Cheran (director): Early life

 Cheran was born in Pazhaiyurpatty village near Madurai.
 His father Pandian was a film projector operator in Vellalur's touring theatre.
 His mother Kamala was a primary school teacher, and he has two sisters.

 He came to Chennai to pursue a career in films, and was keen to become an actor.
 Initially, he started career as a production manager in some films.
-In the film Puriyaadha Pudhir (1990), he worked as an assistant director K. S. Ravikumar, and was later promoted to an associate director from Cheran Pandiyan (1992) to Nattamai (1994).
+In the film Puriyaadha Pudhir (1990), he worked as an assistant director to K. S. Ravikumar, and was later promoted to an associate director from Cheran Pandiyan (1991) to Nattamai (1994).

 Career

 1997–2003: Breakthrough and early success

 Cheran made his directorial debut through Bharathi Kannamma (1997), a village drama narrating the relationship between the daughter of a rich family and their retainer, starring Parthiban and Meena.
 During its release, the film ran into trouble with Thevar community who almost imposed a ban of the film due to its content.
 However the film won good reviews and performed well at the box office.
 In spite of controversies, the film became successful at box-office.
 His second film, Porkkaalam (1997) was in the same genre, and also performed well commercially as well as winning favourable reviews from critics.
 The film, which explored the life of a hard-working potter and his poor family, earned Cheran an award for best director from the Tamil Nadu State.

 Unlike his first two films, his third film did not fare well at the box office despite winning positive reviews.
 Desiya Geetham (1998) told the story of a Chief Minister being kidnapped and taken to a remote village, and it subsequently met with a controversial response from politicians.
 Despite Cheran's intervention and explanation of the script to senior political figures, the film was quickly removed from cinema halls, much to the director's dismay.
 However, the film won good reviews and a critic noted it was "a rare, good movie with a message" and added that Cheran "deserves credit for making a movie that tries to tell something and keeping away from the usual, commercial add-ons".
 Following the film's failure, Cheran announced several projects before opting not to continue with them.
 He initially considered other films with Murali, one co-starring Shammi Kapoor titled Paraseega Roja, and another co-starring Meena titled Maaya Maan but the films did not progress.
 Cheran then moved on an urban love story starring Prashanth, Shamitha and himself.
 The film was initially titled Inniya Kaadalargale and then renamed as Vinnodum Mugilodum, but the film was also later dropped.
 Another light-hearted film titled Aagaya Kottai was planned with Arunkumar, Suriya and Raju Sundaram, but it did not start production.